MetaCaDI: A Meta-Learning Framework for Causal Discovery from Multiple Environments with Unknown Interventions: Preliminaries

-Even under these assumptions, from observational data alone, a causal graph can only be identified up to its \textit{Markov Equivalence Class (MEC)}---a set of causal graphs that encode the same conditional independence relations.
-To uniquely identify the causal graph structure, we assume the data follows an \textbf{Additive Noise Model (ANM)} \cite{hoyer2008_anm}, a widely-used identifiable SCM class with structural equation $X_i = f_i(\mathrm{PA}(X_i)) + E_i$.
-This restricted functional form leads to distributional asymmetry between $X_i \rightarrow X_j$ and $X_i \leftarrow X_j$, theoretically guaranteeing the identifiability in the infinite-sample regime \cite{peters2014_resit}.
+Theoretically, data generated under such restricted functional forms as ANMs exhibit distributional asymmetries between $X_i \rightarrow X_j$ and $X_j \rightarrow X_i$, enabling the unique identification of causal graphs \citep{peters2014_resit}.
+In the absence of such functional assumptions, from observational data alone, the causal graph can only be identified up to its \textit{Markov Equivalence Class (MEC)}---a set of causal graphs that encode the same conditional independence relations.

-From finite-sample observational data, however, the inference can be unreliable, particularly when the sample size is small, and the distributional asymmetries used for causal graph inference are perturbed by the data sampling noise.
-A more robust source of inference comes from \textbf{interventional data}, collected by performing an intervention on the variable(s) in $\mathcal{X}$.
-An intervention on $X_i$ alters its structural equation, changing the distribution of $X_i$ and its descendants but not its ancestors.
-This allows for the disambiguation of causal directions that are otherwise indistinguishable, narrowing the set of possible graphs from an MEC to an Interventional MEC (I-MEC) \cite{Eberhardt2007-IMEC}.